Logboy2000/IMG2FRHD/README.md

 # IMG2FRHD
-An image to freerider track converter written in pure Javascript
+An image to freerider track converter written in pure Javascript (for better or for worse)

 ## Usage